 In 1971, he moved back to Raleigh to partner with Ligon Flynn.
 They moved to Wilmington in 1973 to design many houses at Figure Eight Island.
 Their partnership ended in 1976.

 Johnston and Kamphoefner eventually reconciled and Johnston was instrumental in setting up rules for the Kamphoefner Prize.
 In 2002, his son Ian Johnston joined Johnston's firm.
 Johnston retired in 2013 and lives in Oriental NC.

 1970 - The Horace King House, 20 Beach Road South, Figure Eight Island, Wilmington NC.

 1975 - The Charles (Chuck) H. and Diane (Candy) H. Flynt Jr. / David Flynt House, 289 Beach Road North, Figure Eight Island, Wilmington NC.
 Built by J. Fred Murray Construction.
 Designed for two brothers and their families.
 Won a 1979 AIANC Honor Award.
 Sold 2002 to Ellen C. and Andrew J. Schindler.
 Sold in 2005 to the Ellen Nelson Schlindler Trust.
 Has been renovated, including an addition.
 Photos by Jerry Markatos.

 1976 - The Thomas M. Stanback House, 240 Beach Road, Figure Eight Island, Wilmington NC.
 Deeded in 2008 to Thomas M. Stanback Jr. Sold in 2014 to Nancy B. and Kevin J. Schimelfenig.
 Destroyed in 2015.
-A new house by Michael Ross Kersting is planned for the site.
+A new house by Michael Ross Kersting was built on the site.